antaresproject/docs/docs/installation/manual_installation_guide.md

 composer create-project antaresproject/project /var/www/html dev-master --keep-vcs
 ```

-The above command will install the application in dev-master version with git repository in html directory.
+The above command will install the application in dev-master version from git repository in your `/var/www/html` directory.
-In this case, please remember about pointing the virtual machine at public project directory:
+In this case, please remember about pointing the apache at the public project directory:

 ```bash
 nano /etc/apache2/sites-enabled/000-default.conf
 ```

-and add following:
+and add following lines within `VirtualHost` section:

 ```bash
 <Directory /var/www/html>